Installation¶

 export K13D_PASSWORD=mysecurepassword

-./k13d -web -auth-mode local
+./k13d --web --auth-mode local

 Next Steps¶